Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Profiles.md

 # Profiles

-ClientLine Enterprise portal offers merchants the ability to setup and manage an array of profiles.
-The supported profile types are:
+ClientLine Enterprise portal offers merchants the ability to setup and manage profiles:

 - **Account Settings:** setup a profile for the Acquirers, Offerings, Value Added Services, Entitlements and Payment Types.
 - **Transaction Controls:** setup a profile for [Fraud Settings](?path=docs/Resources/Guides/Fraud/Fraud-Settings.md).